moliver28/research-handbook/content/handbook/solutions-architects/sa-practices/customer-success-plan/_index.md

 3. All New or Growth Opportunities over $300k net ARR, in Proposal stage (Stage-4) and beyond. *(The SA is the DRI, which is handed over to the CSM)*
 4. All existing customers with upcoming Renewals, over $300k in ARR basis.  *(The CSM is the DRI, to create a Mutual Customer Success Plan.
 In these cases the SA may optionally create a Technical Close Plan to capture necessary context if one did not exist, or add to the CSM's Mutual Customer Success Plan as needed.)*

-SA Managers have discretion for additional opportunities to be included or excluded
+SA Managers have discretion for additional opportunities to be included or excluded.

+Once an opportunity has been identified as requiring a Customer Success Plan, the Solutions Architect should initiate it at the end of Stage-3 Technical Evaluation, and place the URL in the Customer Success Plan field, in the opportunity, in Sales Force.

 ## How Does This Differ From a Technical Close Plan